NIGK17014U Coastal Geoscience

 MSc Programme in Geography and Geoinformatics with a minor subject

-Hydrodynamic processes, sediment transport and morphological response (morphodynamics) in coastal environments, and the resulting landforms and landform assemblages.
-Topics include: Waves and currents; erosion and transport of sediments; beach and shoreface morphology; conceptual morphological models; stratigraphy and formation of coastal landscapes (barrier systems, beach ridge plains, tidal inlets, deltas); coastal profile development; beach erosion/accretion; coastal response to sea level rise and climate change.
+Hydrodynamic processes, sediment transport and morphological response (morphodynamics) in coastal environments (beaches and nearshore systems, barrier systems, tidal inlet and delta systems, back-barrier systems, aeolian systems) and the resulting stratigraphy, landforms and landform assemblages.
+Topics include: Waves and currents; erosion and transport of sediments; beach and shoreface morphology; conceptual morphological models; stratigraphy and formation of coastal landscapes; beach erosion/accretion; coastal response to changes in sea-level, sediment supply and climate change.

 - apply, evaluate and analyze methods, theory and data related to the course subjects.